 Beatrix Potter was a pioneer of conservation.
 She loved life in the Lake District and became a prominent member of the farming community.
 Over the years she bought a large amount of local land, which she later left to the National Trust.
 Here at the Attraction, we’re working hard to minimise our impact on the environment.

-In 2022 we are donating 10 pence of every entrance ticket to Cumbria Wildlife Trust to plant trees in Eycott Hill Nature Reserve.
-By October, our visitors had already helped us raise enough money to plant well over 2000 trees and we hope to add many more to this.
+In 2022 & 2023 we are donating 10 pence of every entrance ticket to Cumbria Wildlife Trust to plant trees in Eycott Hill Nature Reserve.
+Our visitors have already helped us raise enough money to plant well over 2000 trees and we hope to add many more to this.

 What are we doing?